Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band

-As we will see, the intra-orbital Hubbard interactions alone are not sufficient for the percolation representation we discuss in Section. \ref{sec:fmodelperc}.
-The ability of the Hund's coupling in multi-orbital systems to polarize electrons in degenerate orbitals will be essential.
+As we will see, the intraorbital Hubbard interactions alone are not sufficient for the percolation representation we discuss in Section. \ref{sec:fmodelperc}.
+The ability of the Hund's coupling in multiorbital systems to polarize electrons in degenerate orbitals will be essential.
 The on-site Hund's coupling between $p_x$ and $p_y$ orbitals is